louiejtaylor/hisss/README.md

     snakemake -p --configfile path/to/my_config.yml all

-If you're running on SRA data, we recommend using `--restart-times` since we've encountered issues with downloads randomly failing:
+If you're running on SRA data, we recommend using `--restart-times` since we've encountered issues with downloads intermittently failing:

     snakemake -p --restart-times 5 --configfile path/to/my_config.yml all